 Catholic Education is crucial to the development and catechesis of our young people today.
 It provides an environment which emphasizes high academic standards with a strong emphasis on developing the whole child.
 Catholic Education recognizes the importance of supporting the academic, social and spiritual needs of all of our students.

 I choose to work at St. Joseph Regional School because I enjoy the close family atmosphere, the strong parental support and the opportunity to share my faith in the context of my daily work as a teacher.

 Genesee County Legislator, District 8: City of Batavia

 Third Grade News

 Welcome back to school!
 I hope you all had a wonderful summer break.
-Mrs. Zehler and I look forward to sharing an exciting year of learning in third grade.
+I look forward to sharing with you an exciting year of learning in third grade.

 Our classroom continues to use furniture to allow for flexible seating and greater cooperative learning.
 We also added a new docking station for our classroom chrome books.
 Each student will have their own device to use for instruction, research, and some testing.

 The Religion curriculum for third grade concentrates on preparation for the sacrament of Holy Eucharist.
 This will culminate in the children receiving their First Communion in May.
 We will also participate in the Bucket Program, which reinforces positive affirmations amongst the students.
 We strive to have a classroom where everyone is treated with respect and kindness.